First Professional Football League (Bulgaria): A Republican Football Group

 The inaugural season of the A Republican Football Group began in the autumn of 1948.
 The ten teams participating in the league were Levski, Septemvri, Lokomotiv, Slavia and Spartak from the capital city Sofia, and Botev Varna, Botev Burgas, Slavia Plovdiv, Marek Stanke Dimitrov, Benkovski in a spring-autumn cycle like in the Soviet Union.
 In the autumn of 1949, qualification tournaments were played to determine the teams that would play in the next 1950 season.
-In the next two seasons the number of teams in the league was increased to 12, and for the 1953 season there were 15 teams (the 16th team was the Bulgarian National Football Team).
+In the next two seasons the number of teams in the league was increased to 12, and for the 1953 season there were 15 teams (the 16th team was the Bulgaria national team).
 In seasons 1954 and 1955 there were 14 teams in the league, and in seasons 1956 and 1957 there were 10.

 In 1958, the championship was again stopped after the spring half-season, as had happened in 1948.
 New re-organizations were accepted and the league was again going to be played in the autumn-spring format.
 Despite the fact that the teams had played just 1 match, CDNA was crowned as the champion of Bulgaria.

 The frequent changes in the number of teams in A Group continued in the 1960s.
 In the first two seasons after the reforms in 1958, the number of teams in the league was 12, in the period 1960–1962 – 14, until season 1967/68, when the teams were 16.

 There were new reforms at the end of the 1960s.
 There were many mergers between Bulgarian clubs.
 The most-famous are between CSKA Red Flag and Septemvri Sofia in CSKA September Flag, the capital teams Levski and Spartak in Levski-Spartak, Lokomotiv and Slavia in Slavia, the Plovdiv teams Botev, Spartak and Academic in Trakiya.
 Mergers happened between other Bulgarian clubs too.
 These mergers between clubs and reforms in A Group were made at the winter break of the 1968/69 season.

 After the winter reforms in 1968 until 2000, A Group remained with 16 teams, except in seasons 1971/72 and 1972/73, when 18 teams competed in the league.